Frigo (ice cream)

-Frigo is a Spanish company dedicated to manufacturing and marketing ice cream, which has been part of the multinational Unilever since 1973 (due to be transferred to The Magnum Ice Cream Company by end 2025).
+Frigo is a Spanish company dedicated to manufacturing and marketing ice cream, which has been part of the multinational Unilever since 1973 through 2025, now owned by The Magnum Ice Cream Company.

 History

-The company was founded in 1927 in Barcelona, under the name of Industrias Frigoríficas de Alimentación.
+The company was founded by the Rimblas brothers in 1927 in Barcelona, under the name of Industrias Frigoríficas de Alimentación, S.A.
 This company was the first Spanish company to produce ice cream industrially, and later expanded throughout the national territory as Productos Frigo.
 In the beginning, in addition to ice cream, it was dedicated to producing yogurt and pre-cooked foods.